colinxr/junction-bank/.development-context/tickets/categories/TICKET-013.md

 -   [ ] Verify error: "Category name cannot exceed 255 characters."
 -   [ ] POST /categories with duplicate name
 -   [ ] Verify error: "A category with this name already exists."
--   [ ] POST /categories with invalid type "other"
--   [ ] Verify error: "Category type must be either income or expense."
 -   [ ] PUT /categories/1 with new unique name
 -   [ ] Verify passes validation
 -   [ ] PUT /categories/1 with same name